CPCU® 530 Difficulty

 According to nationally published CPCU® pass rates, the CPCU® 530 has one of the lowest success rates out of all the CPCU® exams.
 The pass rate is typically around a 72% pass ratio.
 The numbers don’t lie!
 In my opinion, the CPCU® 530 was one of the toughest of all the CPCU® exams.
 For my non-lawyer brain, the CPCU® 530 content just didn’t click.
 It took a lot of reading and re-reading to drill down the complex legal concepts.

-The CPCU® 530 exam focuses on business law topics, including: contract law, commercial law, property law, tort law and agency law.
+The CPCU® 530 exam focuses on business law topics, including contract law, commercial law, property law, tort law, and agency law.
 The reason this exam is tougher than most is because we’re insurance professionals, not lawyers!
 The questions are based on definitions and legal concepts, each with minor details and stipulations.
-Now definition based sounds easy, anyone can memorize a couple definitions, but the reason the 530 is so hard is because you’ve probably never heard of these definitions before and each statute has a million stipulations and minor details.
+Now, you would think a ‘definition-based’ exam would be easy.
+Anyone can memorize a couple of definitions, right?
+WRONG.
+The reason the 530 is so hard is that you’ve probably never heard of these definitions before and each statute has a million stipulations and minor details.

 Now that I’ve scared you, here’s why you’re going to easily pass the CPCU® 530.
 We’re going to learn from everyone else’s mistakes.
 Follow this plan of action while studying and you’ll have no trouble passing.